 Housing Discrimination in Connecticut

-- Rent, sell, or negotiate on a house or rental unit
+- Refusing to rent, negotiate, or sell a house or rental unit

-- Induce a tenant to sell for the purpose of personal profit (blockbusting)
+- Inducing a tenant to sell for the purpose of personal profit (blockbusting)

 Additional Landlord Tenant Regulations in Connecticut

 Landlords in Connecticut must give advance notice before entering a rental property, but the law does not define how much notice.
 The landlords must also renter only at “reasonable hours.”
 Landlords are assumed to not need permission to enter in the case of emergencies that threaten the safety or well-being of the tenant.

 Connecticut small claims court will handle rent-related disputes valued up to $5,000 or less.
 In some jurisdictions, these claims must be adjudicated by the local Housing Session.
 Written and oral contracts in Connecticut have a 6-year and 3-year statute of limitations, respectively.